Whether you're hiring a dedicated QA team for the first time or replacing an existing vendor, ThinkSys deploys in 3–7 days with zero ramp-up gaps.

 Cost Structure

-Core team (monthly) + specialists (project-based or daily rates)
+Core team (monthly) + specialists (project-based or daily rates).
+Specialists are billed hourly or per-sprint (no long-term commitment for surge capacity).

 Pricing depends on six factors.
 Here's how each one affects your investment: